One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 Food Synergy

 We are big fans here at Happy Healthy Eaters in the movement to include your baby at the table with you while you eat your meals.
-While it provides an obvious benefit of the built-in opportunity for babies to put their observational learning skills to use and see how you, as the parents, have honed your eating motor skills, there are some “hidden benefits” as well.
+You might remember this from when we introduced you to the best way to enjoy a veggie loaded pasta with your baby or when we taught you how to adapt your own recipes to be safe for your baby!
+While it provides an obvious benefit of the built-in opportunity for babies to put their observational learning skills to use and see how you, as the parents, have honed your eating motor skills, there are some "hidden benefits" as well.

 It has to do with food synergy!